Post

 uid=1000(admin) gid=1000(admin) groups=1000(admin)

-SSH into the machine as admin for a stable and interactive shell.
+SSH access was then established as admin for a stable shell.

 1